deta/cloud-docs/docs/Lib.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 The Deta library is the easiest way to store and retrieve data from your Deta Base.
-Currently we only support JavaScript (Node + Browser) and Python 3.
-[Drop us a line](#) if you want us to support your favorite language.
+Currently we support JavaScript (Node + Browser) and Python 3.
+[Drop us a line](#contact) if you want us to support your favorite language.

 <!-- TODO: validation errors for put, put_many, insert and fetch. -->